tano-systems/meta-tanowrt/docs/layers/meta-tanowrt-hsl-rockchip/boards/boardcon-em3568/index.rst

 Board Overview
 ==============

-Boardcon EM3568 single board computer (:term:`SBC`) features 2 GiB memory (up to 8 GiB), ﻿comes with MIPI/LVDS, HDMI and eDP video out, and offers Gigabit Ethernet port, as well as M.2 socket which enables expansion with a large hard drive and plus a miniPCIe, a Nano SIM card socket for 4G cellular connectivity.
-Display and camera capabilities with graphics and video hardware acceleration make it suitable for machine vision applications.
-And built-in independent NPU, computing power of 0.8 TOPS for AI accelerator extend the reach of AI solutions.
-EM3568 supports microphone array input, with high dynamic noise reduction algorithm, it can accurately recognize human voices even in noisy environments, and achieve precise voice control of the devices.
+Boardcon EM3568 single board computer is based on Rockchip RK3568 and designed specifically for AIoT and industrial applications with 2 GiB RAM (up to 8 GiB), 8 GB storage (up to 128 GB), optional Wi-Fi and Bluetooth, Camera and 4G modules.
+The SBC features two Gigabit Ethernet port to meet the high-speed network requirements, as well as High-speed expansion interface such as SATA 3.0, USB 3.0 port.
+Multi-screen different display is also supported, and EM3568 integrates eDP/MIPI/LVDS/RGB interfaces.
+In addition, the SBC provides some general data interfaces such as UART (TTL), RS485 and CAN.

 .. _fig-boardcon-em3568:
 .. figure:: images/boardcon-em3568.jpg